Protecting our planet starts with us

 The Peninsular Malaysia Generation Development Plan 2020 (covering 2021-2039) aims to develop more renewables for the power generation sector, aiming to reach a target of 31% clean energy in the power mix by year 2025, a rise from the previous 20% target.

-Some of the incentives such as Green Investment Tax Allowance and Green Income Tax Exemption may encourage the growth of renewable energy in the country.
+Some of the incentives managed by the Sustainable Energy Development Authority such as Green Investment Tax Allowance and Green Income Tax Exemption may encourage the growth of renewable energy in the country.

-Applications for Green Investment Tax Allowance are to be submitted to the Malaysian Green Technology and Climate Change Centre (MGTC), whereas applications for the Green Income Tax Exemption are to be submitted to the Malaysian Investment Development Authority (MIDA).

 It is also worth noting that the recently formed Malaysian Climate Change Action Council (MyCAC) has proposed a total of six approaches to combat climate change issues, that include carbon trading, green recovery plan, strengthening governance through stakeholders, and more.